wp-plugins/nextgen-facebook/readme.txt

 *Free* and Pro Versions:

-* Fixed author description lookup for author index pages without any posts.
+* Fixed author information lookup for author index pages without any posts.
 * Added a Publisher Link URL option in the Open Graph settings (used in the article:publisher meta tag).
-* Added the language locale to cache object IDs to segregate potentially different cached content by language.
+* Added the language locale to cache object IDs, in order to segregate potentially different cached content by language.

 Pro Version: